 - Policy 6.1.
 Consider providing incentives to prospective businesses. - Policy 6.2.
-The City of Lenox should conduct a market analysis to understand the demand for different vendors and healthcare services. - Policy 6.3.
-The City of Lenox should form partnerships with local economic organizations and healthcare organizations to offer events and programs. - Policy 6.4.
-The City of Lenox could make efforts to support healthcare access development by determining necessary services, forming public-private partnerships, and/or creating a resource directory.
+Determine feasibility of conducting a market analysis to understand the demand for different vendors and healthcare services. - Policy 6.3.
+Form partnerships with local economic organizations and healthcare organizations to offer events and programs. - Policy 6.4.
+Support healthcare access in the City of Lenox. - 1.
+Determine which services are most necessary. - 2.
+Partner with healthcare providers to provide telehealth, mobile healthcare, and/or (a) satellite location(s) - Develop a resource directory of healthcare professionals nearby.